How to Fold And Store An Air Mattress

 Protecting your air mattress from certain conditions is sometimes as simple as keeping it in a secure bag or bin.
 Additionally, so long as it’s flattened properly, it won’t take up too much space.

 One of the best perks regarding air mattresses is their portability.
-The multitude of options at your disposal adds flexibility for every lifestyle.
+The multitude of options at your disposal adds flexibility to every lifestyle.